-Welcome to the Vicon website.
-Vicon is a motion capture company that specializes in gathering precise, reliable data for any movement analysis application.
-If you're new to the industry, or just trying to understand how you might be able to benefit from mocap technology, this handy guide will help you better understand the features you may be looking for and why they are important.
+If you’re new to the industry, or just trying to understand how you might be able to benefit from motion capture technology, we will help you better understand the features you may be looking for and why they are important.

 Motion capture (mocap) is the process of recording the movement of objects or people.
 The technology originated in the life science market for gait analysis but is now used widely by VFX studios, sports therapists, neuroscientists, and for validation and control of computer vision and robotics.

-There are many different approaches to motion capture, such as inertial, video and optical.
-But what's the difference?
+There are many different approaches to motion capture.
+But what’s the difference?

-Passive optical motion capture is the most accurate, flexible and common type of mocap and the area where Vicon specializes.
-Within the passive optical market there are a variety of price points and features to choose from, so let's look at what goes into a passive optical system and how it contributes to data quality.
+Passive optical motion capture is the most accurate, flexible and common type of motion capture and is a major technology for Vicon.
+Within the passive optical market there are a variety of features to choose from, so let’s look at what goes into a passive optical system.

 All motion capture systems’ fundamental accuracy starts with the resolution and quality of the camera sensor.
 It is what ‘describes’ the markers to the system – essentially the higher the resolution of the sensor, the more detail you obtain from the marker.
 This is particularly important if your application requires precision tracking – small markers, such as facial tracking, or markers that are close together, such as gait analysis or modeling the foot of a child.

 In short, yes.
 A high camera speed is important for any application that involves subjects moving quickly or in a very subtle, nuanced way.
 For example sports movements, golf swing analysis or measuring muscle deformity.